alexanderatallah/window.ai/README.md

 **POST `/completions`**

+Generate text to complete a prompt or list of messages.
 This endpoint accepts a request body containing the following parameters:

 - `prompt`: The prompt(s) to generate completions for, encoded as a `string`.
 OR you can use ChatML format via `messages`: